Dale Kildee: Committee assignments

 He was a senior member of the House Committee on Education and the Workforce and served as ranking Democrat on the Subcommittee on Education Reform and a member of the Subcommittee on Employer-Employee Relations.
 He was also a member of the House Committee on Resources, where he sat on the Subcommittee on National Parks and Public Lands and the Subcommittee on Forests and Forest Health.
 From 1993 on, he served as co-chair of the Congressional Automotive Caucus.
 From 1997 on, he served as co-chair of the Native American Caucus.

 Personal life

 He met his future wife Gayle, a French teacher, while teaching at Central High School.
 They married in 1965 and had three children, Paul, Laura, and David.
 Both sons became army captains; their daughter became a commercial property manager.

 In November 2011, Patrick Kildee, a second cousin of the congressman, accused Kildee of sexually abusing him more than 50 years previously when he was 12 years old.
 In response Kildee called the allegation untrue.

+Death

 Kildee died on October 13, 2021, in Arlington, Virginia, at the age of 92.